-This skillet-baked seafood dip is easy, cheesy, and loaded with crab, shrimp and veggies!
+We’re obsessed with this skillet baked seafood dip with crab, shrimp and veggies.
 It’ll be the first dish licked clean at your next party or potluck!

 I also bare-handed the skillet again.
 If you need me I’ll be posting sticky-note reminders threats to myself throughout the kitchen while I polish off the remainder of this freakishly amazing dip.
 Cheese cures all ails.

 Baked Seafood Dip with Crab, Shrimp, and Veggies